The Battle of Fallen Timbers

 Following the end of the American Revolution, white settlers and land speculators began flooding into Ohio Country, causing conflict with the Indian tribes who lived there.
 The young American nation, under the leadership of President George Washington, attempted to suppress the native resistance.
 A coalition of tribes from the Ohio and Great Lakes Region destroyed two military expeditions sent against them.
 Encouraged by the defeat of the U.S. Forces, the British government sought to reassert their influence and built Fort Miamis in what was clearly U.S. territory.

-Ambush, Victory, and Betrayal
+Contact, Victory, and Confrontation

 Leaving a force behind to guard their supplies at Roche De Boeuf, near current day Waterville, Ohio, Wayne moved forward to meet the enemy.
 After a five-mile march, a mounted militia unit on Wayne’s right flank encountered some of the estimated 1,100 Indian warriors waiting in ambush in an area where a tornado had torn down the trees.
 The militia came under heavy fire and were driven back.
 Initially, the legion’s front guard also began to fall back.
 Wayne’s regulars formed up and rallied.
 The regulars then pressed into the Indian line with fixed bayonets.
 After a period of intense close quarter fighting, the Indians were driven back.
 Wayne pursued the scattered Indians for several miles into what is now Maumee, Ohio.
 Wayne halted and regrouped his army and prepared for an Indian counterattack.